muniiera/ipmarks/README.md

 ## 🚀 Features

 - Add and edit student assessment marks
-- View and filter marks by subject or student
-- Export results for analysis
 - Lightweight and user-friendly interface

 ## 🛠️ How to Run